numtide/system-manager/manual/src/installation/nixos.md

 # NixOS Installation

+This section covers how to get `system-manager`, the command line application, on your system.
+Please refer to [Usage](./usage.md) for how to handle application of modules.

 ## Nix Channels

 This is the "vanilla" NixOS experience.
 You can find which channels you are currently using with `nix-channel --list`.